-Protein is an essential nutrient for muscle growth and repair, wound healing, healthy hair, skin and nails and proper immune function.
-Both endurance and power/ strength athletes need adequate protein to build strength and repair damaged muscle that occurs during regular training.
-Protein has also been shown to regulate appetite by filling you up and allowing you to feel more satisfied with fewer calories.
-For athletes at risk for carrying extra fat mass or are unable to easily achieve their desired lean physique a high protein diet can help with these fat loss goals and maintenance of a lean physique over both the short-term and long-term.
+Protein is essential for muscle building, wound healing, healthy hair, skin and nails and proper immune function.
+Protein is best known for supporting the building and repairing of muscle tissue, which helps to build and maintain strength.
+Protein also helps you to feel full for longer, which can help you to feel more satisfied with fewer calories.
+For individuals at risk for overweight and obesity based on the FTO gene, a high protein diet can help with weight loss and weight maintenance over both the short-term and long-term.

-Zhang X et al. FTO genotype and 2-year change in body composition and fat distribution in response to weightloss diets: The POUNDS LOST trial.
+Zhang X et al. FTO genotype and 2-year change in body composition and fat distribution in response to weight-loss diets: The POUNDS LOST trial.
 Diabetes.
 2012;61:3005-3011.

-FTO

-The FTO gene is also known as the 'fat mass and obesity-associated gene' since it can impact weight management and body composition.
-This gene's role in the body is related to your metabolism, energy expenditure and energy balance.
-It is also expressed in regions of the brain that are involved in the regulation of energy or food intake.
-Current research shows that specific dietary and exercise recommendations can substantially help with fat loss and weight maintenance in individuals with certain variants of the FTO gene.
+FTO The FTO gene is also known as the 'fat mass and obesity-associated gene' since it can impact weight management and body composition.
+This gene's role in the body is related to metabolic rate, energy expenditure and energy balance.
+It is also expressed in regions of the brain that are involved in the regulation of energy intake.
+In individuals who have undergone bariatric surgery for weight loss, variation in the FTO gene can help predict their longterm weight loss success, which can have significant implications for nutrition care plans.
+Current research shows that specific dietary and physical activity recommendations can substantially help with weight loss and weight maintenance in individuals with certain variants of the FTO gene.